TomDemeranville/i2-workshop-2016/README.md

 So far, we've spent most of this tutorial focused on technical aspects of building an ORCID integration.
 The technical nuts and bolts are important, but the user experience is just as critical in a successful integration.

-In this section, we'll switch directions and discuss some of the key considerations in making sure that users can connect their ORCID iD to your institution quickly and easily, and that they understand the value of doing so, including:
+In this section, we'll switch directions and discuss some of the key considerations in making sure that users can connect their ORCID iD to your applications quickly and easily, and that they understand the value of doing so, including:

 1. [Redirect pages](redirect-pages)
 2. [Local support resources](local-support-resources)
 3. [Communication](communication)

 ## 7.1 Redirect pages<a id="redirect-pages"></a>
-While much of the cross-link interaction takes place on the ORCID site, there are (minimally) 2 pages that you'll need to create on your own site:
+There are (minimally) 2 pages that you'll need to create on your own site:

 1. Redirect page - user authorized the connection (this is the page URL that you provide in your API credential registration)
 2. Redirect page - user denied permission